 This course is aimed at students who wish to develop a career in wildlife conservation and provides a unique combination of academic study with hands-on training and experience in wildlife, conservation and ecology.

-During this course you will be based at Reaseheath College in Years 1 and 2, and based at the University's Parkgate Road campus in Year 3.
+During this course you will be based at Reaseheath College in Years 1 and 2, and based at the University's Parkgate Road Campus in Chester in Year 3.